bwillenbring/simple_robot_docker/README.md

 docker-compose build
 ```

-### 4. Bring the container up and see a single Robot test run...
+#### 4. Bring the container up
-From the directory that contains `docker-compose.yml`, then do this...
+`cd` into the directory that contains `docker-compose.yml`, then do this...
 ```
 docker-compose up robot
 ```
-Doing the above will result in the execution of `simple-keywords.robot` from within the container.
+Doing the above ^^ will result in the execution of a single Robot test (configured in `docker-compose.yml`) that runs headlessly inside the Docker container - [simple-keywords.robot](test/simple-keywords.robot).

 You'll see this kind of output...
 ```
 Starting robotv3_robot_1 ... done
 Attaching to robotv3_robot_1